utk1017/underwatercommsim/README.md

 - **BER vs SNR analysis** validated against the theoretical Q-function bound
 - **Shannon capacity** to establish the information-theoretic upper limit

-The simulation is written entirely in Python using NumPy, Matplotlib, and SciPy — no external communications toolboxes required.
+The simulation is written entirely in Python using NumPy, Matplotlib, and SciPy.

 ---

 ## Background

-### Why acoustic and not radio?

 | Property | Radio (RF) | Acoustic |
 |---|---|---|